FAQs for first year students

-What happens if I have paid by Laser/credit card?
+What happens if I have paid by debit or credit card?

-This payment will be automatically transferred to your student record - a receipt is not necessary.
-You should check your own financial history by accessing your student portal and the payment should be visible.
+This payment will be automatically transferred to your student record.
+You will receive an emailed receipt confirming payment to your NUI Galway email account.
+Do check your own financial history by accessing your student portal and the payment should be visible.

 What happens if I do not pay on time?